amabirbd/ss-landing/README.md

-This is a [Software Sheba Landing Page](https://mellifluous-gingersnap-ff6725.netlify.app/) project Built with NextJs.
+This is a [Software Sheba Landing Page](https://mellifluous-gingersnap-ff6725.netlify.app/) project.

 ## Getting Started